astropy/astropy/docs/units/equivalencies.rst

 Spectral Flux / Luminosity Density Units
 ----------------------------------------

-There is also support for spectral flux and luminosity density units and their equivalent surface brightness units.
+There is also support for spectral flux and luminosity density units, their equivalent surface brightness units, and integrated flux units.
 Their use is more complex, since it is necessary to also supply the location in the spectrum for which the conversions will be done, and the units of those spectral locations.
 The function that handles these unit conversions is